Alamo (ALG) Dividend Report

 Alamo Group Inc. (ALG) is a manufacturer of infrastructure and vegetation management equipment, supplying essential machinery for municipalities, agriculture, and industrial customers.
 With a strong cash-generating business model, disciplined capital allocation, and a conservative payout ratio, the company has carved out a reliable presence in its space.
-Shares have traded between $157 and $220 over the past year, recently settling near $171.
-While revenue and earnings dipped year-over-year, cash flow surged and margins remained healthy, supported by a well-managed balance sheet and operational focus.
-The leadership team, led by CEO Jeff Leonard—who is set to retire in 2025—continues to pursue strategic acquisitions and cost efficiencies.
-With a growing dividend, solid financial footing, and active M&A interest, Alamo Group presents a story of steady fundamentals with potential for long-term value.
+Shares have traded between $156.30 and $233.29 over the past year, recently settling near $213.09.
+Revenue climbed to $1.615 billion and earnings per share held at $9.63, supported by solid free cash flow of $141.7 million and a balance sheet that continues to reflect management’s preference for financial caution over leverage.
+The leadership team has navigated a CEO transition and continues to pursue strategic acquisitions alongside cost efficiencies.
+With a freshly raised dividend, steady financial footing, and an active acquisition pipeline, Alamo Group presents a story of durable fundamentals with meaningful potential for long-term income growth.

 Recent Events